JohanVanslembrouck/corolib/examples/tutorial/README.md

   The completionflow() function completes op.
 On its turn, coroutine1 completes op2 and coroutine2 completes op3.

+* p184X.cpp is a variant of p183X.cpp.
+In contrast to p183X.cpp, main() starts all 3 coroutines
+  and function completionflow() co_awaits their completion. coroutine1 co_awaits the completion of async_operation<std::optional<int>> op1,
+  coroutine2 and coroutine3 co_await the completion of op2 and op3, respectively.
+  The completionflow() function completes op1.
+On its turn, coroutine1 completes op2 and coroutine2 completes op3.

 * p1900.cpp: Instead of resuming nicely from the top of the call stack (coroutine6), this example resumes at coroutine4 by using the coroutine_handle to this coroutine.
   This is not the way to do, of course.